sparkflows/sparkflows-docs/docs/tutorials/data-science/sklearn/diabetesclassification-sklearn.rst

 Result
 ---------------------

-Below is the output of executing the Random Forest Classfication Node.
+Below is the output of the Predict Node.

-* Outcome is the target column
+* The column Predict captures the result of the Predicitons
-* All of the columns except Outcome have been selected as the Feature Columns.
+* We see that the accuracy of the model is .84.
+It is computed by the SklearnClassificationEvaluator Node.

 .. figure:: ../../../_assets/tutorials/machine-learning/diabetes-classification-rf/result-1.png
    :alt: DiabetesClassification